What to Expect

 We are very blessed with the music ministry at St. Peter.
-The congregation songs during a Sunday morning service are traditional hymns played on the organ.
+The congregation songs during a Sunday morning service are a combination of traditional hymns played on the organ and contemporary worship songs accompanied by recorded selections.
 We do have many music groups that participate in our worship services.
 We have a vocal choir, a handbell choir, an instrumental group and other smaller vocal groups.

 We encourage people to come to church as they are.
 There is no "dress code" for our congregation.
 You will find people in suits and you will find people in jeans.
 Our motto is "We don't care what you are wearing, just come."
 God doesn't look at the outside; He looks at our hearts.
 We encourage you to come as you are and dress however you are comfortable.

 We encourage children to be a part of the worship service.
 As they join and are part of the service, they hear the songs, they hear God's Word and God strengthens their faith.
 We realize that there are times when children struggle sitting through a worship service.
 We do have a mother's room in our facility.
 The mother's room contains a crib and toys and has a closed circuit TV so that you can watch the service while you are in the room.